-- → Explain that we're going to do introductions; we're going to pretend to sit around a table together, using Google Slides. - \rightarrow In the CHAT, put the link to the Google Slides (see above). - → Ask everyone to copy the URL and go into it on their own computers or phones. - \rightarrow Ask people to click on slide 3 where you'll see a circle:
+- → Explain that we're going to do introductions; we're going to pretend to sit around a table together, using Google Slides. - → In the CHAT, put the link to the Google Slides (see above). - → Ask everyone to copy the URL and go into it on their own computers or phones. - → Ask people to click on slide 3 where you'll see a circle:

 → Say, "the circle is like the table we're sitting at.
 Please click on one of the empty boxes and write in your name, and then move it so you are sitting around the circle".
-People may take a while to work out how to do it and you can help and make something fun out of the process of learning to work online in this way.